SuperCoolPencil/Cue/README.md

 4. **Run the app:**

     ```bash
-    streamlit run mpv_recall_app.py
+    streamlit run celluloid_recall_app.py
     ```

-This will open `mpvRecall` in your default web browser.
+This will open `celluloidRecall` in your default web browser.

 ---